with Eliza Fricker, SEND parent and illustrator

 Eliza Fricker is an illustrator and designer, who is also the parent to her daughter who has a type of autism known as Pathological Demand Avoidance, or PDA as it is more commonly referred to.
 Eliza started documenting her experiences of the education system by illustrating comic strips on her website Missing the Mark. she wrote about this for us here.

 Eliza is now about to release a book of these and tells us a bit more about it below.
 She has also kindly agreed to offer a free copy to one lucky SNJ reader.
-To be in with a chance of winning, please fill in the form at the end of this post.
+Please note this Giveaway is now closed.

 How our PDA journey began by Eliza Fricker